wix-playground/dapperdox/README.md

 ## Adding additional content to reference pages

-Additional content may be added to any Swaggerly generated reference pages by providing overlay files.
+Additional content may be added to any DapperDox generated reference pages by providing overlay files.
 These pages are authored in Github Flavoured Markdown (GFM) and contain special markdown references that target particular sections within API, Method or Resource pages.

 Additional directories are added to your `assets` directory to accomplish this.
-As Swaggerly can consume and serve multiple OpenAPI specifications, each is given its own section within Swaggerly, allowing you to provide guides and overlay documentation appropriate to an OpenAPI specification.
+As DapperDox can consume and serve multiple OpenAPI specifications, each is given its own section within DapperDox, allowing you to provide guides and overlay documentation appropriate to an OpenAPI specification.

 See [Controlling method names](#controlling-method-names) for a discussion on what an *operation* name is, and how it differs